Danielle-Respes/Threat-Hunting-Scenario-TOR/README.md

 # Threat Hunt Report: Unauthorized TOR Usage
 - [Scenario Creation](https://github.com/Danielle-Respes/Threat-Hunting-Scenario-TOR/blob/main/Create%20threat-hunting-scenario-tor-event-creation.md)

-## Platforms and Languages Leveraged
+## Platforms and Tools Used

-- Windows 10 Virtual Machines (Microsoft Azure)
+* Windows 11 Virtual Machine (simulating a school-issued student device)
-- EDR Platform: Microsoft Defender for Endpoint
+* Microsoft Defender for Endpoint (MDE) — endpoint telemetry and raw event collection
+* Microsoft Sentinel — SIEM used to ingest MDE logs, run hunting queries, and manage the incident
-- Kusto Query Language (KQL)
+* Kusto Query Language (KQL) — used across both MDE and Sentinel to query file, process, and network events
-- Tor Browser
+* TOR Browser — the subject of the hunt
+* Microsoft Azure — where the lab environment lives

 ## Scenario
 In my day-to-day work at the high school, I constantly see students trying to get around our content filters to access blocked sites.
 This project started as a fun way to build out the detection and analysis skills I need to actually catch this activity and keep our network secure.